ShiftLeftSecurity/scan-docs/docs/index.md

     - Read more about the [SARIF format](integrations/sarif.md) used by scan for integration with any SARIF compliant SAST tool
     - Learn about the [Software Bill-of-Materials](integrations/sbom.md) report produced by scan
     - Learn about rolling out a [telemetry service](integrations/telemetry.md) to aggregate and audit scan invocations

+## Support

+Developers behind scan are available on a dedicated [discord channel](https://discord.gg/gC62PzS) for questions and support.
+For defects, raising an issue on [GitHub](https://github.com/ShiftLeftSecurity/sast-scan/issues) is best.